-During the pandemic, Légère changed her medium to oils and had many teachers during this time, notably, Dustin Neece, a former student of Odd Nerdrum’s which lead to learning his philosophy and methods through his former students.
-She also learned from New England Picture Painters, and the Colourist schools.
+During the pandemic, Légère changed her medium to oils and her subject matter moved from non-figurative to figurative.
+She had many teachers during this time, notably, Dustin Neece, a former apprentice of Odd Nerdrum’s which lead to learning his philosophy and methods from his former students, as well as learning from New England Picture Painters, and Colourist schools.

 Légère exhibits regularly in Eastern Canada, attends Plein Air Events, Artist Residencies, teaches, and maintains a studio practice.
 Current endeavours include drawing and painting from life and mixed media narrative drawings.
 She is an exhibiting member of Gallery 12, Moncton.